 - Public interactions with adders – novel approaches to engaging communities

 - Good press for adders: managing the adder-bite media storm

 - Developing an integrated approach to volunteer survey and monitoring effort, to drive conservation outcomes

 - The way forward for adder conservation - developing a practical road map

-We will be hearing from a range of adder specialists including: Nigel Hand (HART), Wolfgang Wüster (University of Bangor), Jim Foster (ARC), Steve Langham (SARG), Richard Griffiths (DICE), Chris Cathrine (Caledonian Conservation), Thomas Madsen, (University of Wollongong, Australia), Gaetan Rey (Conservatoire d'espaces naturels du Nord - Pas-de-Calais), Dirk Bauwens & Katja Claus (University of Antwerp), Rolf van Leeningen (RAVON, The Netherlands), Marnix de Zeeuw (NEM, Network Ecological Monitoring, Netherlands), Ina Blanke (Niedersachsen, Germany), National Trust, Geraint Jones (Pembrokeshire Coast National Park), Sarah Ball (IoZ), Sam Langdon (ARG UK) and Rob Booth (NWWT).
-We will also be joined by representatives from some of the UK statutory agencies: Liz Howe (Natural Resources Wales), Paul Edgar (Natural England) and Rob Raynor (Scottish Natural Heritage).
+We will be hearing from a range of adder specialists including: Nigel Hand (HART), Wolfgang Wüster (University of Bangor), Jim Foster (ARC), Steve Langham (SARG), Richard Griffiths (DICE), Chris Cathrine (Caledonian Conservation), Thomas Madsen, (University of Wollongong, Australia), Gaetan Rey (Conservatoire d'espaces naturels du Nord - Pas-de-Calais), Dirk Bauwens & Katja Claus (University of Antwerp), Rolf van Leeningen (RAVON, The Netherlands), Marnix de Zeeuw (NEM, Network Ecological Monitoring, Netherlands), Ina Blanke (Niedersachsen, Germany), Tom Simpson (Natural England), Geraint Jones (Pembrokeshire Coast National Park), Sarah Ball (IoZ), Sam Langdon (ARG UK) and Rob Booth (NWWT).
+We will also be joined by representatives from some of the UK statutory agencies.

 (Adder image copyright Tracy Farrer)